 Systemic lupus erythematosus in Adult

-Systemic lupus erythematosus (SLE) is a multisystem autoimmune disease that affects the skin and internal organs and is characterized by pathogenic circulating autoantibodies.
+Systemic lupus erythematosus (SLE) is a multisystem autoimmune disease that can affect almost any organ and is characterized by pathogenic circulating autoantibodies.
 Sex and ethnicity are the strongest risk factors for developing SLE, with a 6:1 female-to-male ratio, and black women demonstrating a fourfold higher incidence when compared to whites.
-Women of child-bearing potential are most commonly affected.
+Women of childbearing potential are most commonly affected.

 The etiology of SLE is poorly understood, but there is a strong association with autoantibodies and SLE.
 For example, even though the autoantibodies are not organ specific, only certain organs in a given patient demonstrate end-organ damage.
 It is hypothesized that a complex interplay between genetic proclivity and environmental influences leads to a perpetuated autoimmune response.
 Autoantibodies play significant roles in the diagnosis, management, and prognosis of SLE.
 They are as follows:

 - Anti-dsDNA – Highly specific for SLE.
 Rising levels correlate with increased SLE activity and an increased risk for SLE nephritis.
 Seen in approximately 55%-65% of SLE patients.

 - Anti-Sm – Highly specific for SLE.
 Seen in approximately 25%-30% of SLE patients.
 Considerable diagnostic value, but levels do not correlate with disease activity.